"So might marriage be for other

 night and day!
 I won't let her go -- not for one minute!
 I will win

 "Don't think that I don't see what's

+going on!
 You think that I will cheat once you are gone!
 You must

 "I'm no fool -- I'll